Last Updated on April 15, 2023 by Dave Farquhar

-As Compuserve approached its third decade, it struggled to compete with AOL, which offered lower pricing and a nicer graphical user interface.
+As Compuserve approached its third decade, it struggled to compete with America Online, which offered lower pricing and a nicer graphical user interface.
 Not many people know this, but Compuserve’s parent company was H&R Block, the tax preparation company.
-H&R Block bought Compuserve in 1980 for $20 million to get a nonseasonal business to offset its tax preparation business.
+H&R Block bought Columbus Ohio-based Compuserve in 1980 for $20 million to get a nonseasonal business to offset its tax preparation business.

 But by 1997, Compuserve was having trouble making money.
 So in 1997, H&R Block put the division up for sale, but it wanted the right deal.
 One offer was too highly leveraged.
 AOL made an offer but it was too stock-heavy, and H&R Block wanted a higher quality stock.
+AOL in 1998 was a big deal, but it was clear even then that dialup Internet’s days were limited.
 Then along came Worldcom.

 Worldcom came along in early 1998 with a plan.
 Worldcom wanted Compuserve’s network, but not the service.
 AOL wanted the service but didn’t need the network.
 So Worldcom bought Compuserve for $1.2 billion in stock, then sold the online service portion to AOL.
 H&R Block immediately sold the Worldcom stock for $1.2 billion, which was good.
 Four years later, Worldcom became mired in an accounting scandal and filed for Chapter 11, becoming the largest bankruptcy in corporate history.
 As bad as AOL stock turned out to be, Worldcom would have been worse.